Dallas Mosquito Treatment

-Pest Management combines three chemicals together; each designed to attack mosquitos on a different biological level.
+Pest Management combines three chemicals together; each designed to attack mosquito's on a different biological level.
 Most companies use a tank or sprayer from the truck, which only lays down a layer of chemical over the tops of foliage and bushes.
 At PMOT, we have a unique backpack system that allows our technicians to approach each job with an up close and personal technique.
 The backpacks are capable of delivering a targeted fog that is 10 times more powerful than a spray.
-This concentrated system not only lays down a layer of chemical on top of the foliage, but penetrates and opens up foliage to conquer all dark places mosquitos hide during the day, such as under decks, within woodpiles, and deep within bushes.
+This concentrated system not only lays down a layer of chemical on top of the foliage, but penetrates and opens up foliage to conquer all dark places mosquitoes hide during the day, such as under decks, within woodpiles, and deep within bushes.
 We offer a summer program from April thru August to protect your family from West Nile and Zika virus.

 Mosquito Life Cycle

 The mosquito goes through four separate and distinct stages of its life cycle: Egg, Larva, Pupa, and Adult.

 - Egg – Eggs are laid one at a time and are attached together to form rafts.
 These rafts can contain up to 200 eggs and float on the surface of water.
 Most eggs hatch into larvae within 48 hours; others might withstand subzero winters before hatching.

 - Larva - Most larvae hang upside down on the surface of the water and have tubes for breathing and attach to plants to obtain their air supply.
 Larvae shed (molt) their skins four times, growing larger after each molt.

 - Pupa - The pupae are mobile responding to light changes and moving their tails towards the bottom but this is the resting and non-feeding stage of development.
 When development is complete, the pupal skin splits and the adult mosquito emerges.